 Noting the youth activities and programmes by the Partners and the Secretariat, as well as emerging youth groups, such as Youth Engaged in Wetlands, EAAFP will benefit from a focused and durable effort to mainstream youth into all activities.

-Further Noting that the term youth is defined to include those aged 18 to 35 years old in this context.
+Further Noting that the term youth is generally defined to include those aged 18 to 35 years old in this context.

 Recognizing Diversity in participants is encouraged to ensure the young people involved are reflective of the population within the flyway.
 All EAAFP participants should strive to incorporate young people with skills in research, monitoring, habitat management and restoration, environmental education and outreach, and/or leadership.
 Resources for capacity building, and opportunities within EAAFP should be considered for highly motivated young people regardless of formal educational background.